Internal

 By the end of the module, it is expected that students will be able to:

-1. Acquire and apply knowledge of selected pathologies
+1. Acquire and apply knowledge of the pathophysiological mechanisms of selected pathologies

 2. Acquire, select and appraise appropriate scientific resources to research pathology topics